-Interested in our vision for your next project?
-Say hello at firstname.lastname@example.org.
+Interested in our vision for your project?
+Tell us firstname.lastname@example.org.

 Want to join our team?
 Please send your website or PDF portfolio along with your resume and letter of interest to email@example.com.

 Connie is a co-founder and creative director at ahoy.
 She was born in the very early 70s as a true Bavarian.
-The wall came down and she moved to Berlin, where she met AHOY’s other co-founder Aline Ozkan as a fellow student, friend, and finally master graduate in visual communication design at the University of Arts.
+The wall came down and she moved to Berlin, where she met AHOY’s other co-founder Aline Ozkan as a fellow student, friend, and finally master graduate in communication design at the University of Arts.
 In 1995 she fell in love with New York during a trip dedicated to explore American art and design, and followed an offer from the Chelsea art center The Kitchen to curate their video art collection and to design the center’s materials.
 After a call to Milan where she redesigned a fashion magazine for Rizzoli, she joined the artists, activists and Tibor Kalman associates Marlene McCarty and Donald Moffett at New York design firm Bureau to work with The Andy Warhol Foundation, Sundance Channel and the United Nations.
 In 2000, she co-founded the design studio AHOY together with Aline, and today she leads the firm as creative director and partner in New York, Zurich and Berlin.
 Connie is the author and creative director of the book ‘2/15 – the day the world said NO to war’ which has received broad recognition as an award winning example of activist design.
-Connie personally oversees all and creates some of the creative work executed at AHOY, and has has developed decade-long relationships with most of AHOY’s bigger clients including Bloomberg Philanthropies, The Global Fund, several agencies of the United Nations, the Vilcek Foundation, Rockefeller Foundation, several German and Swiss GO’s, and New York University.
+Connie personally oversees all and creates some of the creative work executed at AHOY, and has developed decade-long relationships with most of AHOY’s bigger clients including several agencies of the United Nations, Rockefeller Foundation, the German Foreign Ministry, and New York University.
 She is known for her bold yet minimal style that merges a disciplined European design sensibility with a fresh American attitude, always putting the message first.
 In her view, meaningful content is the key criteria to successful design: a viable purpose and mission that makes our planet a nicer, more beautiful and creative place.
-Connie has been widely published, won numerous awards and she has been a guest lecturer about Design in the Non-Profit Sector at Parsons School of Design and Pratt Institute.
+Connie’s work has been widely published, won numerous awards and she has been a guest lecturer about Design in the Non-Profit Sector at Parsons School of Design and Pratt Institute.
 Her personal work explores art beyond the boundaries of design.
-She experiments with painting, photography, collage, ceramics, wool, furniture, and spaces to enhance our precious time on earth with curiosity, humor, optimism and beauty.
+She experiments with painting, photography, collage, ceramics, wool, furniture, and spaces to enhance our precious time on earth with beauty, humor, and optimism.

 Lucia Del Zotto is from Pordenone, Italy.
 After her graduation in editorial design at Isia Urbino, Lucia moved to New York to intern at ahoy.
 A 6 months stay became a 2 years long experience, when Lucia also worked with Sagmeister&Walsh, Pentagram, Graphis and Brutal Magazine.
 After moving back to Italy, she collaborated with design studio Zaven and was artist in residence at Fondazione Bevilaqua La Masa in Venice.
 In 2020 Lucia obtained a PhD in Design Sciences at Iuav University of Venice with a research on the relationship between photographers and graphic designers in the Italian advertising between the 50s and the 70s.
 Lucia joined ahoy again as a senior designer in 2021!